shopware5/shopware/UPGRADE-5.4.md

 * Changed behaviour of search indexer to allow product attribute search
 * Changed hashing algorithm for product variant search join table aliases to prevent errors on 32bit systems
 * Changed SMTP password input type in base config from plaintext to password
+* Changed detail page behaviour with preselection variants which onsale-flag is active

 ## 5.4.1